0x09AL/DNS-Persist/README.md

 2. RunKey persistence.
 3. Excel Addin persistence.

+### 'Interactive' command shell
+This version supports pseudo-interactive command shell that you can use to execute system commands.

 ### Shellcode Injection
 This version supports injection of 32-bit shellcode.
 The shellcode gets executed in a new thread in the same process, so crashing shellcode or invalid one will also crash the agent.
 Avoid NULL bytes on the shellcode.